jvoss/prsw/docs/getting_started/quick_start.rst

 Usage examples
 --------------

-With the `ripe` instance you can interact with the RIPEstat API:
+With the ``ripe`` instance you can interact with the RIPEstat API:

 .. code-block:: python

   # Find all announced prefixes for a Autonomous System
   prefixes = ripe.announced_prefixes(3333)

+  for network in prefixes:
+      print(network.prefix, network.timelines)

   # Interact with the looking glass
   for collector in ripe.looking_glass('140.78.0.0/16'):
       print(collector.location)

       for peer in collector.peers:
           print(
               peer.asn_origin,
               peer.as_path,
               peer.community,
               peer.last_update,
               peer.prefix,
               peer.peer,
               peer.origin,
               peer.next_hop,
               peer.latest_time
           )

   # Check RPKI validation status
   print(ripe.rpki_validation_status(3333, '193.0.0.0/21').status)